 § 15.
-The council may appoint at its first regular meeting in September or as soon as practicable thereafter, a town sergeant, who shall also be chief of police and have all the powers vested in town sergeants by general law.
-He shall hold office at the pleasure of the council.
-His duties shall be such as the council prescribes.
-He shall be vested with the powers of a conservator of the peace.
-His compensation shall be fixed by the council.
+The council may appoint at its first regular meeting in January or as soon as practicable thereafter, a town sergeant, who shall also be chief of police and have all the powers vested in town sergeants by general law.
+The town sergeant shall hold office at the pleasure of the council.
+The town sergeant's duties shall be such as the council prescribes.
+The sergeant shall be vested with the powers of a conservator of the peace.
+The town sergeant's compensation shall be fixed by the council.
 (1958, c.
-366)
+366; 2019, cc.113,694)